voxel51/fiftyone/docs/source/user_guide/brain.rst

-* :ref:`Visual similarity <brain-similarity>`: When constructing a dataset or training a model, have you ever wanted to find similar examples to an image or object patch of interest?
+* :ref:`Visual similarity <brain-similarity>`: When constructing a dataset or training a model, have you ever wanted to find similar examples to an image or object of interest?
 For example, you may have found a failure case of your model and now want to search for similar scenarios in your evaluation set to diagnose the issue, or you want to mine your data lake to augment your training set to fix the issue.
 Use the FiftyOne Brain to index your data by *visual similarity* and you can easily query and sort your datasets to find similar examples, both programmatically and via point-and-click in the